Meepasaurus/catcom/README.md

 - ASD and arrow keys for local mode movement, W/up arrow to rotate piece.

--Networked play only works over local networks.
+- Networked play only works over local networks.

--Use circular pieces to break square ones of the same color.
+- Use circular pieces to break square ones of the same color.
 Large chains (4+ blocks) will send garbage blocks to opponent, which require 5 piece placements until they become available for breaking.

 ## Extra Notes